 If your shares are held in book-entry form on the records of American Stock Transfer & Trust Company, our transfer agent and registrar, we have enclosed a proxy card for your use.
 You may vote these shares by completing and returning the proxy card or, alternatively, calling a toll-free telephone number or using the Internet as described on the proxy card.
 If a broker or other nominee holds your shares in "street name," your broker has enclosed a voting instruction form, which you should use to vote those shares.
 The voting instruction form indicates whether you have the option to vote those shares by telephone or by using the Internet.

 Thank you for your support.

 Sincerely yours,

-VINCENT D. FOSTER Chairman of the Board and Chief Executive Officer
+VINCENT D. FOSTER Executive Chairman of the Board DWAYNE L. HYZAK Member of the Board and Chief Executive Officer